 Today even the digital download has been surpassed with streaming services like Spotify and Pandora using algorithms to suggest similar music to the consumer.
 But does this easy access to the history of recorded music mean creativity is stunted?
 For example, two of the ‘freshest’ bands around at the moment are HAIM and Mumford & Sons.
 Listen to both of these and (not to criticize the quality of the music) what you hear is the unmistakable sound of 1980’s pop and 1960’s folk music respectively.

-The documentary filmmaker Adam Curtis recently dubbed the time we are currently living through as ‘static culture’.
+The documentary filmmaker Adam Curtis recently called the time we are currently living through as ‘static culture’.
 It’s too early to definitively label what is happening right now in modern music, but the evidence is certainly clear that we have never been more aware of all the music that has come before us.
 Only with hindsight will we be able to say if this was a help or hindrance to the evolution of music.